 Not following the weight capacity

-Another mistake that you should avoid is exceeding the weight capacity.
+Another mistake that you should avoid is exceeding the boat lift’s weight capacity.
 There is a good reason why manufacturers recommend following the required weight capacity.
-It is important that you perform extensive testing so you will know how much weight your lift can support.
-Do not assume that it can handle a few extra pounds as this assumption can become a recipe for disaster.
-Avoid a seller who insists on offering you a lift is that a pound less than the weight of your watercraft.
+They do extensive testing to ensure the recommended weight capacities are accurate.
+Do not assume that a lift can handle a few extra pounds, as this assumption can become a recipe for disaster.
+Avoid a seller who insists on offering you a product that is rated even a pound less than the weight of your watercraft.

 Not observing proper loading procedure

-When you are loading a boat, be sure that you take the maximum weight into consideration because any load that you add prior to placing the boat in the water can affect your water craft’s weight.
-When the boat is on the water, you will be able to easily identify the weight distribution that works for your lift.
-You will balance the watercraft this way.
-If you need to add things such as extra rope, food, and other boating essentials, lower the boat first.
+When you are loading a boat, be sure that you consider the maximum weight capacity of your boat lift, because any load that you add before lowering the boat in the water can affect your water craft’s weight.
+When loading the boat once it is on the water, you will also be able to identify the best weight distribution more easily.

 Not taking note of the lifting height

-Avoid raising the lift if it has already been fully raised because cranking the winch continuously can damage some parts of your lift.
+Avoid trying to raise a fully raised lift more.
+Continuing to crank the winch can damage some parts of your lift, including cables and pulleys.
 While there are winches that will shut off once the maximum height is reached, there are cases when some of its components will stop working, especially when the lift lacks routine maintenance.
 Be sure that you are aware of your lift’s maximum height.